mnlxr/CamsDiag/README.md

 # CamsDiag

- - Cams Displacement Diagrams using <a href="https://echarts.apache.org/en/index.html">Apache Echarts</a> and Java
+ - Cams Displacement Diagrams using <a href="https://echarts.apache.org/en/index.html">Apache Echarts</a> and Java<br>
+   Generator of Area Charts
  - Report Charts with <a href="https://github.com/parallax/jsPDF">jsPDF</a>

 <hr>